johngkathe/greenhouse.io/README.md

 ## About this Repository
 This is a PaaS deployment of my greenhouse measurements software containing only the pertinent software components allowing it to function on the cloud.
 Unlike the base version, it cannot access a local database, only a remote database hosted by MongoDB Atlas.

+## Current Data
+All dummy data.
+I chose not to make a mess by writing a script to create tons of potentially implausible data, although I may have to when I start working on data visualization components.

 ## URL
 https://greenhouse-io.herokuapp.com/